bakareoyindamola/bakareoyindamola/README.md

 ### Hi there, I'm Bakare Emmanuel 👋

-I work as a Frontend Developer, currently focused on web accessibility in order to make the web available for all types of users.
+I work as a Frontend Developer, currently focused on web accessibility in order to make the web accessible for all types of users.

 Skills: Javascript, React, Angular.